SmartDataInnovationLab/AutoML4TS/README.md

 ![image](https://github.com/SmartDataInnovationLab/AutoML4TS/blob/master/Images/crossvalidation.png)

 # Important Features
+AutoML4TS is specifically designed for pruduction or commercial business.
+It is important to know what features have a major impact on the future.
+Linear models are popular because of their explainability.
+Getting features' importance from a tree-based model is pretty easy.
+After training on a time-series, this tool will give important features.

 # Retraining the meta-learner
-In order to accelerate the optimization process a meta-learning system are built in this framework which as shown below.

 ![image](https://github.com/SmartDataInnovationLab/AutoML4TS/blob/master/Images/framework.png)
-TBD
+In order to accelerate the optimization process， a meta-learning system are built in this framework which as shown below. when SMAC starts with a new optimization task, it requires a number of initial evaluations to build the initial surface model.
+An effective initialization helps SMAC to build a better initial surface model, which can also accelerate the detection of the high-performance region [reference].
+Meta-learning is a promising solution, which can suggest good configurations for a new dataset that performed well on previous similar datasets.

+After training a new time-series, the corresponding best model and hyperparameters will be stored in your local database for future use.
+Now we are trying to build a repository of comprehensive time-seires and corresponding best parameter configurations.
+After finishing that, we will release these data and provide APIs to access it.

 # Acknowledgement